Direct-to-consumer (D2C or DTC)

 Going DTC puts content owners in charge of the software platforms where audiences consume their content.
 As a result, content owners with their own DTC video services enjoy direct access to reliable and high-quality data on audience behaviors, preferences, and content performance.
 Armed with this data, content owners can start doing analytics and leveraging insights to increase customer satisfaction, reduce churn, and maximize their revenue potential.

 DTC Distribution Offers Excellent Revenue Potential

 DTC distribution is an attractive option for content owners because of the added revenue potential it provides.

 Cutting out middle-man distributors gives content owners a larger slice of the pie, along with better opportunities to market directly to audiences, capture and leverage audience and content data, and experiment with new strategies for maximizing revenue.

 Investing in a DTC offering means that content owners have the infrastructure to deliver content directly to audiences without help from a third-party distributor.
 As a result, content owners can participate in licensing negotiations with greater leverage and without the risk of a channel blackout if those negotiations fail.

 Given the advantages listed above, DTC distribution is increasingly the first choice for new media companies, and traditional media companies are trying to quickly launch their own proprietary platforms.

 Over the past few years, millions of TV viewers have cancelled their cable subscriptions and switched to OTT video streaming services.
-This cord-cutting means that content owners get less revenue from licensing to Multiple Video Programming Distributors (MVPDs), a reality that’s driving them to explore alternative distribution strategies like going DTC.
+This cord-cutting means that content owners get less revenue from licensing to Multichannel Video Programming Distributors (MVPDs), a reality that’s driving them to explore alternative distribution strategies like going DTC.